Moths of North Carolina

 Habitats: This one of our most ubiquitous species, occurring virtually all habitats found across the state.

-Observation Methods: Comes well to both blacklights and bait.
-Larvae have apparently not been observed in the wild (Wagner, et al., 2011), despite their abundance.
+Observation Methods: Comes well to both black lights and bait.
+Even though the adults are common in many areas of the state, the L=larvae have only rarely been observed in the wild (Wagner, et al., 2011).

 Wikipedia